 This jacket is designed as a lightweight all-around jacket.
 We guess that means that it would be best for backpacking, alpine climbing, and backcountry skiing.
 However, due to its particular feature set, we cannot envision a use where this jacket would be more desirable than the Alpha FL.

-For $100 more than the Arc'teryx Alpha FL and with significantly less versatility, we recommend that you opt for our Editors' Choice winner instead.
+For a significant amount more than the Arc'teryx Alpha FL and with significantly less versatility, we recommend that you opt for our Editors' Choice winner instead.